Romania makes hauliers declare every shipment to ANAF within three days — GPS throughout, 15% fines.

 02Who solves this today

-Romanian-market vendors that publicly self-market on their own homepage to operators on the RO e-Transport / UIT / ANAF integration niche — invoicing platforms and ERP suites whose product surface explicitly addresses UIT code generation, ANAF submission and the e-Transport reporting obligation.
-Each entry verified live and self-marketed in the niche on the date of writing.
+Romanian-market vendors that publicly self-market on the RO e-Transport / UIT / ANAF integration niche from their own homepages: invoicing platforms and ERP suites whose product surface explicitly addresses UIT generation and ANAF submission.
+Each entry was verified live on the date of writing.
 Inclusion is not endorsement.
-The list is intentionally narrow.